SkyTreasure/Buddy-Android-SDK/README.md

 * *Commerce* - Offer items for in-app purchase via Facebook Commerce.
 * *And more* - Checkout the rest of the offering at [buddy.com/developers](http://buddy.com/developers/).

+## Getting Started

+1. Import the Buddy-Android-SDK/src directory into your Eclipse workspace
+2. Build the BuddySDK project
+3. Under the bin folder, you'll find buddysdk.jar
+4. Create a new Android project
+5. Drag buddysdk.jar and gson-2.2.2.jar into the "libs" folder of your Android project.
+6. Try the code below!

 ## How It works